nrfconnect/ncs-zigbee/docs/architectures.rst

 * Lowest power consumption
 * Lowest complexity

-It also has the following disadvantages:
+It also has the following trade-offs:

 * For some uses, the nRF SoC's MCU can be too slow to handle both the application and the network stack load.
 * The application and the network stack share flash and RAM space.